socrata/datasync/guides/setup-standard-job.md

 This guide covers how to set up a job using Socrata DataSync with its graphical user interface.
 DataSync can also be run [headlessly (in command-line mode)](#).

 ### Step 1: Enter authentication details
-Enter your authentication details at the bottom left (boxed in red in diagram).
-The domain is the root domain of your datasite and must begin with https:// (i.e. [https://data.cityofchicago.org](https://data.cityofchicago.org)).
-The username and password are those of a Socrata account that has publishing privileges.
-Enter the App token you got from Step 2.
-After you enter these details they will be saved and used to connect to the publisher API for every job you save using DataSync.
-It is advisable to create a dedicated Socrata account (with publishing privileges) to use with DataSync rather than tie DataSync to a particular person’s account.
+Enter your authentication details at the bottom left of DataSync (domain, username, password, and app token).
+The domain is the root domain of your data site and must begin with https:// (i.e. [https://data.cityofchicago.org](https://data.cityofchicago.org)).
+The username and password are those of a Socrata account that has a Publishier role.
+Enter your App token or if you have not yet created one read [how to obtain an App token](http://beta.dev.socrata.com/docs/app-tokens.html).
+After you enter these details they will be saved and used to run every job you save using DataSync.
+We recommend creating a dedicated Socrata account (with a Publisher role or Owner permissions to specific datasets) to use with DataSync rather than tie DataSync to a particular person’s account.

 **NOTICE:** DataSync stores the authentication details unencrypted in the Registry on Windows platforms (in the following location: HKEY_CURRENT_USER\Software\JavaSoft\Prefs) and in analogous locations on Mac and Linux.
 If you are concerned about this as a potential security issue you may want to look into alternative publishing methods.
 Please contact support if you have questions.